boguz/geometric-paint-worklet/README.md

 ## 📦 2.
 How to use
 1. Copy the `dist/geomatric-paint-worklet.js` file into your project
-2. Add to your index.html:
+2. Add the paint worklet module to your index.html:
 ```html
 <script>
     CSS.paintWorklet.addModule('PATH_TO_YOUR_FILE/geometric-paint-worklet.js');